xvik/gradle-animalsniffer-plugin/README.md

 #### Extend signature

-Project could target multiple java versions and so reference classes, not present in signature.
+Your project could target multiple Java versions and so reference classes, not present in a signature.

-For example, implementation could try to use java 7 `Paths` and if class is not available, fall back to java 6 implementation.
-In this case `Paths` could be added to ignored classes:
+For example, your implementation could try to use Java 7 `Paths` and if the class is not available, fall back to the Java 6 implementation.
+In this case `Paths` could be added to the ignored classes:

 ```groovy
 animalsniffer {